 (Tony McCarroll on the improvement made by the change of recording technique at Sawmills Studios, quoted from p.
 123 of his book Oasis: The Truth – My Life as Oasis’s Drummer)

-In the second part of this interview for Oasis Recording Information, recording engineer Anjali Dutt recalls in detail about what it was like recording Oasis at Sawmills Studios and how the album finally came to be mixed on several occasions…
+In the second part of this new interview for Oasis Recording Information, recording engineer Anjali Dutt recalls in detail about what it was like recording Oasis at Sawmills Studios and how the album finally came to be mixed on several occasions…

 David: At what point was it decided to scrap the Monnow Valley recordings and re-record the album at Sawmills?